Lumbar Disk Disease (Herniated Disc)

 - Laminectomy to remove some of the bone over the spine and problem disc

-- Microdiscectomy to remove fragments of herniated disc through a small incision
+- Microdiscectomy to remove fragments of herniated disc through a small cut

 - Spinal fusion to fuse vertebrae together with bone grafts or metal rods (rare)

-Exercise and improved strength may help some prevent herniated discs.
+Physical activity and strength training may help some people prevent herniated discs.